-Historically the criteria for balance are that a) no single interest category constitutes more than one-third of the membership of a consensus body dealing with safety-related standards or b) no single interest category constitutes a majority of the membership of a consensus body dealing with other than safetyrelated standards.
+Historically the criteria for balance are that a) no single interest category constitutes more than one-third of the membership of a consensus body dealing with safety-related standards or b) no single interest category constitutes a majority of the membership of a consensus body dealing with other than safety-related standards.

 The interest categories appropriate to the development of consensus in any given standards activity are a function of the nature of the standards being developed.
-Interest categories shall be discretely defined, cover directly and materially interested parties and differentiate each category from the other categories.
+Interest categories shall be discretely defined, cover all materially affected parties and differentiate each category from the other categories.
 Such definitions shall be available upon request.
+In defining the interest categories appropriate to a standards activity, consideration shall be given to at least the following: